More

 Jane Cooper

 Jane has always been interested in watching or playing sport so after retiring from Hockey saw an opportunity to try a taster session at Hinckley Golf Club.
-I joined the 'Women into Golf' pathway and met some like minded Ladies.
-Three years ago took the plunge to become a member and hasn't looked back since!
-I have joined the Committee this year in charge of Trophies and am looking forward to the year ahead continuing to support Lady Captain Ann Bancroft.
+Which eventually led to her joining the club.
+Jane joined the committee in 2022 and is now in charge of Trophies.

 Club Welfare Officer